prakash951/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 </table>

+Tidy data is a standard way of mapping the meaning of a dataset to its structure.
+A dataset is messy or tidy depending on how rows, columns and tables are matched up with observations, variables and types.
+In tidy data:
+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table.

 The tidy data set described below contains the information of mean and standard deviation of A 561-feature vector with time and frequency domain variables.
-This information is extracted as it is from the data set provided.
+This information is extracted as it is from the training and test data sets provided.
 In my script it is maintained in a data.table called tidy_data.

-Below is the information about the columns which are present in the data.table.
+Below is the information about the columns in the data.table tidy_data.

 <table>
 <tr>